opentsdb-js/validate-time/README.md

 var validate = require( 'opentsdb-validate-time' );
 ```

-The validator is exported as a singleton and has the following methods...
+The validator is exported as a class instance (in Node, as a singleton) and has the following methods...

 #### validate.absolute( date )